node-class-may-2023/ComIT_Node/javascript.md

 greeting(18, 'Marta'); // The user: 18 has Marta years!!!
 ```

-* The first call has the right parameters order, so we get the spected result
+* The first call has the right parameters order, so we get the expected result
-* In the second call we get we pass the parameters order in the wrong way so we get an unespected result back
+* In the second call we get we pass the parameters order in the wrong way so we get an unexpected result back

 #### Practice
 [Exercise 107](./exercises/js/ex_107.md)